 Radon Test.
 We can also provide a Radon test upon request.
 We use Sun Nuclear Radon monitors that we place before the inspection, then acquire the results and send them with the home inspection report.
 There is generally additional cost for the test.

 What if I find problems after moving into my new home?

+We recommend that you read your contract before you sign the digital device at the inspection.
+We generally send a digital copy ahead of time and all our inspectors carry a hard copy to share at the inspection.
 A home inspection is not a guarantee that problems won’t develop after you move in.
 We do our best to give you an understanding of the condition of the home.
 Remember this is an evaluation of the home and not every single item may be mentioned in the report, but you should get an idea of the condition and integrity of the home for what you are spending.
 However if you believe that a problem was already visible at the time of the inspection, and feel it should have been mentioned in the report, your first step should be to call and meet with the inspector to clarify the situation.
 Misunderstandings are often resolved in this manner.

 If necessary, you might wish to consult with a local mediation service to help you settle your disagreement.
 Though many home inspectors today carry Errors & Omissions liability insurance, litigation should be considered a last resort.
 It is difficult, expensive, and by no means a sure method of recovery.